-Brief: This guide shows you how to view WebP images in Linux and how to convert WebP images to JPEG or PNG format.
+Brief: This guide shows you how to view WebP images in Linux and convert WebP images to JPEG or PNG format.

-It’s been over five years since Google introduced WebP file format for images.
+It’s been over ten years since Google introduced WebP file format for images.
 WebP provides lossy and lossless compression and WebP compressed files are around 25% smaller in size when compared to JPEG compression, Google claims.
+Slowly and gradually, WebP is gaining popularity.
+CDNs automatically convert PNG files to WebP to server images in smaller sizes.

 Unrecognized image file format

-- how to add WebP support in Linux
+- How to add WebP support to GNOME’s Image Viewer (recommended)

 To install gThumb in Ubuntu and other Ubuntu based Linux distributions, use the command below: